War / Africa

 The vote keeps not happening.

-It matters because the frozen conflict continues to tie down the main belligerents, pull in outside backers, and shape the security balance across africa.
+It matters because the frozen conflict continues to tie down the main belligerents, pull in outside backers, and shape the security balance across Africa.

 Weekly net escalation pressure, last 90 days